Christopher Robin: Disney adaptations

 Since 1966, Disney has released numerous features starring Winnie-the-Pooh and related characters.
-Christopher Robin appears in all of the Disney adaptations except for Kingdom Hearts, Welcome to Pooh Corner, Boo to You Too!
+Christopher Robin appears in all of the Disney animated adaptations except for Welcome to Pooh Corner, Boo to You Too!
 Winnie the Pooh, Springtime with Roo, and Pooh's Heffalump Halloween Movie.
 But in most of the cartoons, he is only a supporting character, sometimes only appearing in a few scenes or episodes; in Pooh's Heffalump Movie, he only appears during the credits.
 His personality is virtually the same as in the books, but he attends day school instead of boarding school.

 Christopher Robin's bedroom, but not Christopher Robin himself, appears in live-action opening sequences.
 In the world within his storybooks, his house appears just as it does in E. H. Shepard's illustrations.

 An English boy living in the Ashdown Forest, Christopher Robin has brown hair.
 He wears a yellow polo shirt with white collar and trim on his short sleeves, blue shorts, white socks and black Mary Jane shoes (or sometimes red sneakers).
 On several appropriate occasions, he plays a snare drum.

 The New Adventures of Winnie the Pooh re-imagines him as an American boy living in the suburban house 100 Acre Road whose backyard connects directly to the Hundred Acre Wood.
 His mother also appears in the series and Robin is apparently their surname in that continuity.

 Some of these elements were reused for The Book of Pooh, but the animals are once again characters in Christopher Robin's storybook.
 His hollow tree house does not appear from both series.